Montreal Botanical Garden: Gardens

 The Chinese Garden is constructed along the traditional lines for a Ming dynasty Chinese garden.
 Covering 2.5 hectares, it has many winding paths, an artificial mountain, and a building in the Chinese style housing a collection of bonsai and penjing that have been donated.
 The garden is populated with Chinese plants.
 The garden was constructed from 1990 to 1991 by 50 artisans from the Shanghai Institute of Landscape Design and Architecture, directed by Le Weizhong.
 The project required 120 containers of material imported from Shanghai, including 500 tonnes of stone from Lake Tai in Jiangsu province.

 The Japanese Garden was created in 1988 under the direction of designer Ken Nakajima.
 Its 2.5 hectares are populated with Japanese plants, and it contains a building in the Japanese style containing an exhibit on tea.
 The Japanese tea ceremony is performed there during the summer, and anyone can take classes to learn more about it.
 Other traditional Japanese arts, such as Iaido and Ikebana are occasionally demonstrated there as well.
 It also includes a large koi pond; visitors often feed the koi.
 The garden hosts an annual Hiroshima memorial ceremony on the 5th of August, with the hourly ringing of a Japanese Peace Bell made in Hiroshima.

 The First Nations Garden was opened in 2001 to honour and present the cultures of the indigenous population of Canada.
 Species endemic to Quebec and other North American regions are kept in the garden; the maple, birch, and pine trees shade its paths, and the garden brings into focus the medicinal and food plants of the First Nations.
 It has several totem poles and exhibits demonstrating traditional artwork and construction methods.

 The Alpine Garden has several paths winding over a rocky outcrop which is covered with tiny, delicate alpine plants.

 Other gardens include the poisonous plants garden (which has samples of various poisonous plants along with information on the effects of various doses), the economic plants exhibit, the flowery brook, and an arboretum.
+A maple and hickory forest is the theme of Quebec Corner, showcasing species native to Montreal and the surrounding region.
+The Garden of Innovations showcases plants released commercially, and is replanted yearly.
+There is also a Monastery Garden and a Medicinal Plants Garden.

 The botanical gardens are also the home to some wildlife; primarily squirrels and ducks, other slightly less common animals such as turtles and herons also live there.